davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

             gatewayService: 500
 ```

-The new Peer Gateway service introduced a limit in the `gatewayService` and the default in the sample configuration and test docker images is 500.
-However this will restrict the TPS of a network so you may need to increase this value.
-However don't set it too high as it ensures that the peer doesn't get overloaded with requests causing the TPS to actually drop.
-For high throughput I used values up to 20000 for performance benchmarking.
+The new peer Gateway service introduced a limit in the `gatewayService` with a default of 500.
+However, this may restrict the TPS of a network so you may need to increase this value to allow more concurrent requests.
+Good results have been seen with 20000 concurrent requests, higher values may be counter-productive.

 ### CouchDB Cache setting

-If you are using CouchDB and have a large number of keys being read (not via queries) then you may want to investigate increasing the CouchDB cache to avoid database lookups:
+If you are using CouchDB and have a large number of keys being read repeatedly (not via queries) then you may want to increase the peer's CouchDB cache to avoid database lookups:

 ```yaml